 Mouth ulcers are common and mostly harmless sores that occur inside the mouth.
 However, anyone who’s had one knows how unpleasant they are.

 These fruits cause mouth tissue stress and can aggravate your gums.
-This is especially true if you already have a sensitive mouth.
+It is especially true if you already have a sensitive mouth.
 Any juices made with these fruits will also have the same effect.

 Bananas, watermelon, and apples are good fruits to eat – you will avoid abrasion.

-This is quite a broad range of foods.
+It is quite a broad range of foods.
 Yet, it is foods classified as “hard” that are abrasive, sharp, and sore-forming:

 - Raw vegetables